 A short sale is essentially an agreement with the bank in which you can sell your property for less than what you owe.
 The payment is then considered paid in full.
 If you decide to undergo a short sale, you must have all financial information present when you speak with your lender.
 They will want precise details.
 Furthermore, know that there may be tax implications with a short sale.

-If you have chosen that you won’t be looking to keep the home, you can avoid the most stressful part of the foreclosure process by offering a “Deed in Lieu of Foreclosure.”
-This is when you offer the bank the deed to stop the foreclosure process.
-To determine if your bank would consider such an arrangement, you can negotiate it with their loss mitigation department.
+If you decide you would rather not keep the home, then you can avoid the worst of the foreclosure process by offering a “Deed in Lieu of Foreclosure.”
+Essentially, you make the bank an offer for the deed to prevent the foreclosure process altogether.
+You’ll want to negotiate with their loss mitigation department, though.